-Delphi murders suspect Richard Allen appears in court as judge weighs major decisions
+Richard Allen mouths ‘I love you’ before bid to move Delphi murders trial denied

-Delphi murders suspect Richard Allen appears in court as judge weighs major decisions in case
+Delphi murders suspect Richard Allen mouths ‘I love you’ at two women in court before losing bid to move trial

 At the hearing, Judge Fran Gull will weigh arguments on four issues: a gag order, a change of venue, a discovery request from Mr Allen’s attorneys and additional funding for investigators

-The man charged with the 2017 Delphi murders is appearing in court in Indiana where a judge will make a series of key decisions about his upcoming double homicide trial.
+The man charged with the 2017 Delphi murders was spotted mouthing “I love you” to two women in court as he lost his bid to move his double homicide trial out of the local area where he has allegedly spent the past six years hiding in plain sight, evading justice for the brutal killings.

-Richard Allen, a 50-year-old local CVS worker, was led into Carroll Circuit Court on Friday morning – his first court appearance in two months on charges of murdering teenage best friends Libby German and Abby Williams in 2017.
+Richard Allen, a 50-year-old local CVS worker, was led into Carroll Circuit Court in shackles on Friday morning – his first court appearance in two months on charges of murdering teenage best friends Libby German and Abby Williams in 2017.

+Dressed in a yellow jumpsuit and protective vest, Mr Allen entered the courtroom after the defence table had been swept for security reasons given the high-profile nature of the case, according to Fox59.

+When two unidentified women arrived in court, Mr Allen – who is married with an adult daughter – was seen mouthing “I love you” to them.
+His wife and daughter have remained silent publicly since his arrest.

-At the hearing, Judge Fran Gull will weigh arguments on four issues: a gag order on the case, a change of venue, a discovery request from Mr Allen’s attorneys and additional funding for investigators.
+At the brief hearing, Judge Fran Gull made a series of key decisions about his upcoming trial after hearing arguments on four issues: a gag order on the case, a change of venue, a discovery request from Mr Allen’s attorneys and additional funding for investigators.

+Much of the arguments took place behind closed doors, with the defence and prosecution speaking to the judge in her chambers for some time before the 10-minute hearing got under way.

+The judge denied a request from Mr Allen’s attorneys asking for the trial to be moved out of Carroll County, ruling that it would stay in the area but that a jury would be brought in from another county.

+Judge Gull agreed that it would be “difficult if not impossible” to find jurors in Carroll County who were not involved in the case to some extent, but she said it would cost too much to hold the trial elsewhere.

+While ruling that the trial must stay put, she did give the prosecution and the defence one week to decide together which county the jury will be bused in from and sequestered for the duration of the trial.

-In early-December, the judge issued a preliminary gag order on the case banning anyone associated with the case from speaking about it until today’s hearing.
+In the hearing, the judge also ruled that a gag order should be upheld banning anyone associated with the case from speaking out about it.

-The gag applies to anyone linked to the case, including Mr Allen, his defence attorneys, prosecutors, family members of both the suspect and the victims, as well as court staff and law enforcement, barring them speaking about the high-profile case to the public.
+The gag order applies to anyone linked to the case, including Mr Allen, his defence attorneys, prosecutors, family members of both the suspect and the victims, as well as court staff and law enforcement, barring them speaking about the high-profile case to the public.

-The prosecution had requested the gag order after Mr Allen’s attorneys released a three-page press release, claiming the 50-year-old’s arrest was driven by the political motives of prosecutors.
+The prosecution had requested the gag order in early December after Mr Allen’s attorneys released a three-page press release, claiming the 50-year-old’s arrest was driven by the political motives of prosecutors.
+At the time, the gag order was only preliminary but it has now been upheld throughout the case.

-Judge Gull will now decide whether to make the gag order permanent or to lift it.

-The judge will also hear arguments from Mr Allen’s legal team for a change of venue to move the trial out of the small close-knit town of Delphi where the victims and the suspect lived.

-In court filings, the defence argued that the “extensive media attention” surrounding the high-profile case means it would be difficult for Mr Allen to get a fair trial in Carroll County.
-Instead they want the trial to be moved at least 150 miles away.

-The judge will also hear arguments about the discovery of 29 key pieces of evidence in the case.
+Judge Gull also ordered the prosecution and the defence to keep cooperating over the discovery of evidence, after the two sides clashed over what should be shared in the case.

 In a motion filed in late-December, the defence asked the judge to order the prosecution to hand over a vast trove of information about the case, including names and addresses of all witnesses involved – as well as of individuals who may have knowledge of the case but are not being called as prosecution witnesses.
+Prosecutors had argued that they had already made clear what they would be happy to share.

-The fourth and final ruling will be whether or not to grant the defence’s request for additional funding to pay for investigators in the case.
+A fourth and final ruling was made by the judge behind closed doors, around the defence’s request for additional funding to pay for investigators in the case.

 Mr Allen cannot afford to pay for legal representation and the associated expenses without this additional support, his attorneys say.

-Mr Allen’s attorneys have also requested a bail hearing but that will not take place on Friday.
+Mr Allen’s attorneys have also requested a bail hearing but that did not take place on Friday.
 The suspect will instead return to court on 17 February where the judge will weigh that decision.

 He has been held without bond ever since he was arrested and charged with murder in late October.